-5+ Places to Learn about Science in Greenville
+5+ Places for Kids to Explore Science in Greenville, SC

 Posted on | No Comments

-Like to learn through play?
-We here at KAG like to have fun but that doesn’t mean we can’t also make things educational.
+Looking for ways for your kids to learn through experimentation and science in Greenville, SC?
 While you can turn most anything into a teaching moment, there are certain activities that lend themselves more naturally to that than others.
 Local mom Lindy puts together this list of 5 great places to learn about science, many courtesy of some homeschooling friends!

 Roper Mountain Science Center

 Roper Mountain Science Center– located pretty central in the Greenville area and right near both the 385 and 85, this is something you must check out.
-There’s a planetarium, hiking trails, butterfly garden, various classes throughout the year, and much more.
-Read about the benefits of a membership here.
+There’s a planetarium, dinosaur trail, hiking trails, a butterfly garden, various classes throughout the year, and much more.

 Children’s Museum of the Upstate